RapTho/elasticsearch-tutorials/lab-4.md

 }
 ```

-Actually, there is one more recipe which talks about `chicken`.
+Actually, there is one more recipe which contains `chicken`.
 Let's also include `instructions` in our search query.

 ```
 GET /recipes/_search